We Need More Grace

 “For there is no partiality with God, there’s no favoritism with God.
 For all who have sinned without the Law will also perish without the Law and all who sinned under the Law will be judged by the Law.
 It’s not the hearers of the Law who are just before God but the doers of the Law will be justified, for when Gentiles who do not have the Law do instinctively the things of the Law, those not having the Law are a law to themselves.
 And that they show the work of the Law written in their hearts, their conscience bearing witness and their thoughts alternately accusing us or defending them on the day when according to my Gospel; God will judge the secrets of men through Christ Jesus.”

 I. Don’t Look Down on Others

-Luke 6:41-42, “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, ‘Brother, let me take out the speck that is in your eye,’ when you yourself do not see the log that is in your own eye?”
+You know Jesus actually has some fairly sharp words for those who become self-righteous and look down on others.
+Luke 6:41-42, “Why do you look at the speck that is in your brother’s eye but do not notice the log that is in your own eye?
+Or how can you say to your brother, ‘Brother, let me take out the speck that’s in your eye,’ when you yourself do not see the log that’s in your own eye.”

 B. Grace comes back to you